The BEST Mexican Hot Chocolate

 Ibarra Chocolate

-Ibarra Chocolate is an actual Mexican owned company out of Guadalajara, Jalisco.
+Ibarra Chocolate is an actual Mexican owned company out of Guadalajara in the stat of Jalisco.
 It has been around since 1925.

 The Ibarra ingredients are cacao paste, Lecithin, cinnamon flavoring and sugar.
 They also claim 100% natural ingredients.

-Ibarra doesn’t state whether or not they are vegan, but their ingredients appear to be vegan.
+Ibarra tablet chocolates don’t state whether or not they are vegan, but their ingredients appear to be vegan.
 The question comes in how the sugar they use is processed — is it vegan or not.

 I’ve seen the classic Ibarra tablets package as well as individual packages and even a reduce sugar version.
 Though it’s only been on a couple of occasions so it may be difficult to find.

-Ibarra also has the ground packages for a quicker preparation.
+Ibarra also has the ground or powdered packages for a quicker preparation.
 They recently launched a premium or semi-dark version.

 My family is from Jalisco and Ibarra is quite popular there, for obvious reasons.
 But we grew up drinking both Ibarra and Abuelita.
 I buy both brands.